AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 ##### Alternate completion status

-When a learner completes a training via an alternate relationship, the Learning Object (LO) card displays a distinct status such as Completed via Alternate.
+When a learner completes a training via an alternate relationship, the Learning Object (LO) card displays a distinct status which is **Completed via Alternate**.
 This visual distinction helps learners differentiate between direct completions and completions granted through configured relationships.

 #### Completion method indicator

 The LO card includes a completion method indicator (for example, a label or icon) to show that the completion was achieved through an Alternate.
-If an alternate completion is later revoked due to changes such as retroactive incompletion or deletion of the source training, the LO card updates to reflect Alternate (Revoked).
+If an alternate completion is later revoked due to changes such as retroactive incompletion or deletion of the source training, ALM will undo all the UI additions it did for alternate completion.
 The  learner will still not be able to target LO as per the current catalog access behavior.

 #### Transparency and audit details

 Learners can open the LO card to view additional details, including:

 * The source course or learning path that granted the alternate completion
-* The completion date associated with the source training

-This ensures transparency and supports audit and compliance reviews.
+This ensures transparency.

 #### Filtering and views